Bargaining Over Mandatory Vaccinations at UIC

 Raises and Retro

-Currently the Year 1 and Year 2 wage scales have been posted for the Technical, Clerical and Service contracts on the UIC Labor Agreements page.
+Currently the Year 1 and Year 2 wage scales have been posted for the Technical, Clerical, Service and Professional contracts on the UIC Labor Agreements page.
 We advise all members to review these wage scales and compare to their paychecks to ensure that your raises are applied correctly.
 If you have a question, please reach out to the staff organizer assigned to your area at UIC (see below).

 Understanding Your Retro Pay